frequently asked questions

 Located in Goa airport, Morjim and most of the surrounding villages.

 There are local markets such as Raj Supermarket to buy amenities including brown rice, dhal, brown sugar, cold pressed coconut oil etc. for cooking at home.
 Also there are fruit stands around the village as well as a Govt run Vegetable co-op selling fresh veggies and herbs at excellent prices for those who would like to cook at home.
-AJ's in Siolim carries Ambrosia Organic items such as raw honey, organic peanut butter, ghee, rice cakes et al.
+In Siolim the vegetable stand after the first roundabout has broccoli, salad greens and in general well stocked quality fruits and veggies.
+AJ's Supermarket in Siolim carries Ambrosia Organic items such as raw honey, organic peanut butter, ghee, rice cakes et al.

 Arambol also has a Wholesale food supplier and Om Ganesh Supermarket (Organic items).